 In the mean time, another delegate or the manager could have processed the same request as well which can cause a sync conflict.

-This becomes less of an issue with the new Office 365 Calendar Sharing model which will soon be released (currently expected in Version 1808) but it is still recommended to restrict the amount of devices that you use to manage someone else’s Calendar as a Delegate.
+This becomes less of an issue with the new Office 365 Calendar Sharing model which includes Instant Syncing capabilities.
+This feature is in preview since Office 365 Version 1907.
+However, it is still recommended to restrict the amount of devices that you use to manage someone else’s Calendar as a Delegate.

 Tip 7: Do not add more that 4 delegates for your mailbox.